Kim Ji-seok (actor): Career

 Kim began his acting career by appearing in the 2004 music video of Kim Hyung-joong's "She's Laughing", followed by several minor roles.
 Though his daily drama Likeable or Not recorded high ratings of over 40% in 2007–2008, Kim still did not become a household name.
 Then a year later, Kim played a member of the Korean national ski jumping team in Take Off, which became the second-highest grossing Korean film in 2009.
-His popularity increased even more when he played an immature, womanizing slave hunter ("chuno") in period drama The Slave Hunters, the lover of a transgender man in comedy Lady Daddy, and a competitive ex-boyfriend in Personal Taste.
+His popularity increased even more when he played an immature, womanizing slave hunter ("chuno") in period drama The Slave Hunters, the lover of a transgender woman in comedy Lady Daddy, and a competitive ex-boyfriend in Personal Taste.

 Kim's first post-army acting project was horror film Two Moons (also known as The Sleepless), released in July.
 This was followed by television romantic comedies I Need Romance 2012 in June, and Cheongdam-dong Alice in December.

 Kim then starred in Wonderful Mama (2013), Angel Eyes (2014), Unkind Ladies (2015), and Cheer Up.
 He also appeared as one of the cast members of talk show Hot Brain: Problematic Men.